mcbeet/beet/README.md

   link   Link the generated resource pack and data pack to Minecraft. watch  Watch the project directory and build on file changes.
 ```

-## Status

-You can expect current releases to be pretty stable, but the project as a whole should still be considered alpha.

-The main reason is that resource pack and data pack coverage is currently lacking in certain areas.
-Exposing a consistent interface for every data pack and resource pack feature can involve design decisions that aren't immediately obvious.
-You're welcome to open an issue to discuss the implementation of currently unsupported resources.
-And feel free to ask questions, report bugs, and share your thoughts and impressions.

 ## Contributing